-Saint Paul Lake Trail Professional Review and Guide
+Saint Paul Lake Trail Professional Guide

 "This hike may very well be the top dog for canine hiking in the 94,000- acre Cabinet Mountains Wilderness.
 Why?
 A scenic, uncrowded lake, a well-groomed trail that hugs a bubbling creek for almost its entirety, and miles of cool and damp old-growth forest—what more could you ask for?
 Get Rover into the rig and head to the trail.